 Estate Planning Lawyers in Liberty County, GA

-Serving the Needs of the Community for Decades
+Serving the Needs of the Hinesville, Ludowici & Jesup Communities for Decades

 Estate planning is one of the most important legal actions you will undertake if you wish to make certain your property and health care wishes are followed and that your loved ones are taken care of when you are gone.
 These actions involve a number of legal documents that will be tailored to your needs and objectives.
 They will establish instructions that will clarify many questions that can arise should you pass away or become unable to express your wishes due to illness or injury.

 Need an estate plan?
-Reach out to Pirkle & Pirkle Law online to discuss your needs in a free, initial consultation.
+Reach out to Pirkle & Pirkle Law online or give us a call at (912) 205-5038 to discuss your needs in a free, initial consultation with our estate planning attorneys in Liberty County, GA.

 What is an Estate?